umdio/umdio/README.md

 - (mac) install [homebrew](http://brew.sh/)
 - install [git](http://git-scm.com/) (or `brew install git`)
 - install [rvm](https://rvm.io/rvm/install)
-- install ruby 2.1.1 and switch rubies `rvm use 2.1.1`
+- install ruby 2.2.0 and switch rubies `rvm use 2.2.0`
 - install [mongodb](http://docs.mongodb.org/manual/installation/)
 - git clone this repo `git clone https://github.com/umdio/umdio my_umdio_app_folder`
+- install bundler to manage dependencies `gem install bundler`
 - install and build all the dependencies `bundle install`

 Warning!
-If you are running other mongodb databases or rack servers, don't use the rake commands
+If you are running other mongodb databases or rack servers, don't use the rake commands.
+Or, if you are on a system (i.e. production server) where you ought to run mongo independently, do that instead of using rake.

 - build the database `bundle exec rake setup`
 - start a local server `bundle exec rake up`